Snowflake-Labs/sfquickstarts/site/sfguides/src/a_dataiku_and_snowflake_guide_to_data_science/a_dataiku_and_snowflake_guide_to_data_science.md

 <!-- ------------------------ -->

-## Creating and Running a Dataiku Project
+## Creating And Running A Dataiku Project

 Duration: 10